What you should know when designing a PMCF Plan for your Medical Device

 - Why you should not rely too much on key opinion leaders (KOL)

-Register today and get access to this unique and free webinar, brought to you by SMART-TRIAL in partnership with Qserve Group.
+Brought to you by SMART-TRIAL in partnership with Qserve Group.

 Jón I. Bergsteinsson